MEGAFRAN/block-explorer/README.md

 This project is building a web app, that can get interact with multiple blockchains, in order to get addresses data

+Currently supports: Ethereum, Terra, Solana and Algorand

+For ethereum you will need a personal "Infura ID" to run in on local

 ## Tech stack used

 Base skeleton of flex project https://github.com/MEGAFRAN/flex